CH PEOPLE.jpeg

 Do residents have their own kitchens?

-Yes, each residence has a fully equipped, private kitchen.
-In addition, the Common House contains a gourmet kitchen, where community members can share as many meals as they want each week.
+Yes, each residence has a fully-equipped, private kitchen.
+In addition, the Common House contains a large community kitchen where members can share as many meals or potlucks as they want each week.

 How “green” is Shepherd Village?

 While we recognize that building new housing has an environmental impact, Shepherd Village members value sustainability.
-The site design clusters the houses to preserve open space.
-Members have worked with the architects to include energy efficient and sustainable practices to the extent the budget will allow.
-Living close to neighbors and friends and within three blocks of the center of town will reduce vehicle fuel consumption.
-The sharing of a vast array of items, from tools to air mattresses, among residents will lower our need for consumer items.
-We will make good use of our on-site recycling center and compost our yard and kitchen waste.
+Our homes are clustered together to protect woodlands and preserve open green spaces.
+Members worked with the architects during the building process to include energy-efficient and sustainable practices as much as possible.
+The Common House and many of the homes have solar panels.
+Living close to neighbors and friends and within a few blocks of downtown reduces our vehicle fuel consumption.
+Some residents drive electric vehicles and we have three charging stations on site.
+Residents share things, such as tools, ladders, and lawn mowers, which reduces our need for every household to own these items.
+We make good use of our on-site recycling center, and we compost our yard and kitchen waste in our common garden.

 The community is pedestrian friendly, with a design that gives people priority over cars.
 Each household has one covered parking space available, mostly carports, with some garages.
 There are also clustered open parking spaces.